The Gospel according to St Leperous

 All of which neatly brings us to the present day, which continues to see the new site developed along with much active help and feedback from site members such as aaron_da_killa & Riven, and notably Muhnay who did much of the great graphics work on the newer more old-style theme opposite!

-Warning: date() [function.date]: It is not safe to rely on the system's timezone settings.
+Warning: date(): It is not safe to rely on the system's timezone settings.
 You are *required* to use the date.timezone setting or the date_default_timezone_set() function.
 In case you used any of those methods and you are still getting this warning, you most likely misspelled the timezone identifier.
-We selected 'America/Los_Angeles' for 'PST/-8.0/no DST' instead in /home/snark3/public_html/template.php on line 272
+We selected the timezone 'UTC' for now, but please set date.timezone to select your timezone. in /home/snark3/public_html/template.php on line 272